orbitalquark/textadept/docs/api.md

 Whether or not to ensure there is a final newline when saving text files.
 This has no effect on binary files.
-The default value is `false` on Windows, and `true` on Linux and macOS.
+The default value is `false` on Windows, and `true` on macOS, Linux, and BSD.

 <a id="io.quick_open_filters"></a>
 #### `io.quick_open_filters` &lt;table&gt;